 Kids will make plans last minute, ruin planned family dinners and invite people over without warning – it’s what they’ve got used to when living alone.
 You can either huff and puff, or learn to embrace a few spontaneous decisions and liven up an otherwise mundane TV night.
 Always hold a few bags of Kettle Chips in the cupboard for these unaccounted for guests.

 …and now for the other side!
-Here’s our lists of things CHILDREN learn when they move back home.
+Here’s our list of things children learn when they move back home